Writing the response

 If the request you are answering is more complex than this or you need help using the template, please contact your local practitioner for advice in the first instance.

-Further advice and a more detailed version of the model text is available for practitioners on our wiki page.
+Further advice is available for practitioners on our wiki page.
 Please see: